snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/index.md

 Certain properties, including `userId` or `ipAddress`, can be set as "atomic" properties in the raw event, using the [`Subject` class](../client-side-properties/index.md).

 A more general and powerful method is to attach self-describing JSON "context entities" to your events - the same JSON schemas as used for self-describing events.
 This means that any data that can be described by a JSON schema can be added to any or all of your events.
-Read more on the [next page](../custom-tracking-using-schemas/index.md).
+Read more about custom tracking [here](../custom-tracking-using-schemas/index.md).

 All events also provide the option for setting a custom timestamp, called `trueTimestamp`.
 See below for details.